koleaby4/next_movie/README.md

 <p>Both lists are available to all users - registered and unregistered.</p>

-The project is looking to build deeper relationship with the users by inviting them to register account.<br>
+The project is looking to build a deeper relationship with the users by inviting them to register an account.<br>
 By signing up users will be able to:
 * access public content of movie details page
 * receive push notifications for highly rated (imdb rating 7+) movies added to the database
 * mark movies as `Watched` to hide them on `Best Ever` page
 * see a part of user's profile statistics

-<p>In the future this will open opportunities for data analysis, advertising and referral fees</p>
+<p>In the future this will open opportunities for data analysis, advertising and referral fees.</p>

 Finally, the website is aiming to start generating an income stream.<br>
 For one-off fee of £9.99 registered users can become `Prime Members`, getting access to:
 * movie reviews
 * further profile statistics
-* [in the future - discounts to movie-related merchandise]
+* [in the future - discounts to movie-related merchandise anf cinema tickets]

 ## Users' Goals